What is Distributed Denial of Service DDoS Attack?

 2. Protocol DDoS Attack

 Protocol-based attacks are a type of DoS.
-This type of attack is usually done with attacks such as Ping of Death and SYN Flood.
+This type of attack usually involves attacks such as the Ping of Death and the SYN Flood.

 3. Volume-Based DDoS Attack